Create Without Restraint: How To Be Creative Everyday

 After my morning routine, I sit down with my calendar and chunk out my time.
 Parts of my schedule are fixed, so those appointments are immoveable.
 The flexible, non-essential: reading email, sketching designs, or emptying that dishwasher – I plug into time slots on my calendar.
 If the dishwasher unload takes less time than the allotted 15 minutes, great!
 The subsequent tasks get bumped up in the schedule, or I have an additional 5 minutes to sketch.

 Assigning manageable time slots to all creative pursuits, as well as responsibilities, makes me feel like I have time to be creative.
 Once overwhelming ideas get daily little doses of love and attention, instead of being neglected and forgotten in the chaos.
 Boredom can be a creativity killer.
 I’ve found that time blocking can be a great way to banish it.
 Carve out time to break up your routine.
 Dedicating yourself to spend a free half hour journalling, instead of scrolling through social media feeds, can change everything!

 Be Kind To Your Body

 Not only does exercise boost creative brain power, but little doses of exercise, like walking, can improve creativity by allowing the mind to enter that relaxed state of suggestibility.
 Getting out into nature and/or digging in the dirt can also inspire your creative brain.
 Need some garden inspiration?
 Check out my post on how to grow a pineapple plant!

 Fasting seems the antithesis of everything in our American food culture of bigger, faster and more convenient.
-But there is evidence that our human bodies are not only biologically built for fasting, but that intermittent fasting can be quite beneficial in terms of health and brain function.
+However, there is evidence that our human bodies are not only biologically built for fasting, but that intermittent fasting can be quite beneficial in terms of health and brain function.
 Intermittent fasting has been shown to reduce the inflammation that is the source of many diseases, as well as reset the metabolism, increase energy and boost brain power.
 In addition to increasing positive, brainpower enhancing hormones, intermittent fasting can also clear away mental clutter, making room for creative ideas!

 Not everyone is a candidate for intermittent fasting, so do your research and/or talk to your doctor before starting any fasting regimen.